-The ArchiCGI’s client David Kuoppamaki is a co-owner of a KUOP Designs architectural firm based in California.
+The ArchiCGI’s client David Kuoppamaki is a co-owner of a KUOP Designs, a building design firm based in California.
 He contacted us on the advice of his colleague in November of 2020.
-Initially, the architect wanted our team to do one professional exterior visualization of a Contemporary ranch designed by him.
+Initially, he wanted our team to do one professional exterior visualization of a Contemporary ranch designed by him.
 Pleased with the results of our work, he decided to go for long-term cooperation with ArchiCGI.
 Now, we’ve completed five 3D architectural visualization projects for David and are looking forward to more.

 Ready to discover what happens behind the scenes of professional exterior visualization projects?
 Then keep on reading!

 The Scope of Work

 David needed CG visualization of the 2-story home in Contemporary/Prairie style that would be located in San Jose, California.
 He was going to use CG visuals to show his client the modern exterior design, landscaping, and amenities around the building.